clementcolne/portfolio/README.md

 - [Bootstrap](https://getbootstrap.com)
 - PHP

-## Deployment
+## Automatic Deployment
-I have set-up the deployment with github workflow, each push triggers a push on my server using FTP protocol.
+This project is using Github's automatic deployment workflow.
+The deployment is automaticly done on push, on the production server using FTP protocol, on [https://clementcolne.com/](https://clementcolne.com/).